OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

   🎯 **Objective**   Create Okta Groups -- one for Okta Ice Franchisees and one for Okta Ice customers.
 Create a Group rule for automatically adding certain users to the Customers group.

-  🎬 **Scenario**   Franchisees and customers require a distinct groups for application access and access policies.
+  🎬 **Scenario**   Franchisees and customers require distinct groups for application access and access policies.

-  ⏱️ **Duration**     15 minutes
+  ⏱️ **Duration**     10 minutes

 ## Create a Franchisee Group
 1. Ensure you are logged in as your Okta Super Admin account `oktatraining` and that you are on the `Admin` dashboard.